All Episodes

 He's not authentic.

-This doesn't apply to him sternly because he has no slave blood.
+This doesn't apply to him, sternly, because he has no slave blood.

-So what if Obama, if Obama smokes menthol, he's exempt because he's not really black.
+So if Obama smokes menthol, he's exempt because he's not really black, according to the Southern Christian Leadership Conference.

-One a government agency saying, you keep pumping out the menthol, big tobacco.
+I mean, here's two powerful agencies: one, a government agency saying, you keep pumping out the menthol, big tobacco.

 Keep pumping it out.